MooersLab/configorg/README.md

 You can waste an enormous amount of time by avoiding the built-in documentation.
 After years of using Google to look almost everything, it takes some effort to develop the habit of using the built-in documentation.

-**Tip:** Enter `C-h k' and then select a pull-down menu option to open the corresponding documentation in a new buffer.
+**Tip:** Enter *C-h k* and then select a pull-down menu option to open the corresponding documentation in a new buffer.

 ### elfeed